A Male Eastern Bluebird Sitting on a Branch. Photo of Bluebird by Scottslm at Pixabay.com

-Once upon a lifetime ago I was a remodeling contractor.
-I built all sorts of things for people and redid their kitchens and bathrooms, finished their basements and built decks around their swimming pools.
-And thus it was that, early one spring, I found myself finishing a basement for my brother.
+Once upon a lifetime ago, I was a remodeling contractor.
+I built all sorts of things for people and redid their kitchens and bathrooms, finished their basements ,and built decks around their swimming pools.
+And so, early one spring, I found myself finishing a basement for my brother.

 The last part of that job was installing a maple window shelf along a knee wall that ran alongside the wall of windows in their walk-out basement.
 The shelf was made up of twelve-foot long boards and since I had just laid all new flooring in the basement, I was taking the trim-work outside to cut it.
 The door to the basement is a set of French doors and I opened both doors to facilitate my going in and out with the long pieces of maple.

 My brother and his family live in the country on a beautiful piece of property.
 You see deer, ducks, geese and many songbirds.
 During the previous two weeks, I had seen a flock of turkeys saunter by, a big tom herding his hens along and keeping track of them.
 His tail was fully displayed in the annual rituals of spring.

 They came straight at my face as a I maneuvered a long piece of 1 x 12 maple stock outside.
 The female was first and the male in hot pursuit.
 For a fraction of a startling second, I was certain they would collide with my face.
 At the last possible moment, they split apart and went, one to either side of my head.

 They were so close that I felt the air pushed by their wings and the male brushed my cheek with his wingtip as he went by.
 The pair of bluebirds flew straight into the basement.
 Standing half-in and half-out of the door, I was astonished at how close they came to me and the air that moved my hair as they flew past.
 I watched in both dismay and amazement as they circled the basement and looked for the way out.